Hannah Pierce-Hoffman, Biomedical Informatics Master Student

 Hannah is a master’s degree student in the Department of Biomedical Informatics at Harvard Medical School.
 She completed her undergraduate degree in computer science at Columbia University, then worked professionally as both a software engineer and a molecular biologist before coming to Harvard.

-Sunny Eom, visiting from Albany High School
+Sunny Eom, Albany High School intern

-Sunny (Sunwoo) is a high school student engineering de novo proteins using generative models in the Marks lab.
+Sunny (Sunwoo) was a high school student engineering de novo proteins using generative models in the Marks lab.
 She has experience conducting biomedical research utilizing multimodal deep learning and self-supervised learning.
 Outside of the lab, Sunny enjoys writing poetry and creating art, capturing the musicality and color of life!

-Annie Eom, visiting from Albany High school
+Annie Eom, Albany High school intern

-Annie (Sunmin) is a high school student interested in the intersection of machine learning and proteins, nature’s building blocks of life.
+Annie (Sunmin) was a high school student interested in the intersection of machine learning and proteins, nature’s building blocks of life.
 She had previously worked on predicting stress using ML.
 Her current research centers on applying ML to generate novel in silico proteins.
-In her spare time, Annie likes to create playlists about each of the 27 possible states of human emotion! ## Tessa D. Green, Biophysics
+In her spare time, Annie likes to create playlists about each of the 27 possible states of human emotion!

 Tessa studied Physics as an undergraduate at MIT, where she spent far too much time in dark rooms trapping ions.
-After a brief flirtation with molecular biology and some quality time spent pipetting, she decided to reture to her mathematical roots.
+After a brief flirtation with molecular biology and some quality time spent pipetting, she decided to return to her mathematical roots.
 She is now a Biophysics graduate student interested in how cells and scientists interpret noisy data.

 embedding: cool hair, rings, single cell, rare genetic diseases, collaborative, knitting, pink, quantum, reader, union, e-bike, independent, empathetic, tall, RNA, union, activist, Colorado, MIT, physics, biology